-The USEA established the Young Event Horse (YEH) program in 2004 to identify young horses that possess the talent and disposition to, with proper training, excel at the uppermost levels of the sport.
-The goal of the YEH program is to identify horses that will be successful at the four- and five-star levels of eventing, and create a pipeline for U.S. Team horses beginning in their early years of training and competition.
+Start your young horse’s competition season off on the right foot by participating in the USEA Young Event Horse (YEH) program!
+The USEA established the YEH program in 2004 to identify young horses that possess the talent and disposition to, with proper training, excel at the uppermost levels of the sport.
+While the goal of the YEH program is to identify horses that will be successful at the four- and five-star levels, horses with the potential for lower-level success are also showcased by the program.